NeuroBAU/open-water-maze/README.md

 The **"Open-Water Maze" (OWM)** is an open resource to promote the adoption of *in-silico* experiments in behavioral neuroscience.
 The OWM is a digital reconstruction of a real environment (i.e. a water maze) used to:

-1. Assess **exploration vs exploitation strategies** used by biological agents (i.e. mice) navigating the water maze
+> 1. Assess **exploration vs exploitation strategies** used by biological agents (i.e. mice) navigating the water maze

-2. **Compare biological and artificial agents** performing a similar spatial navigation task
+> 2. **Compare biological and artificial agents** performing a similar spatial navigation task

-The OWM is based on two strong assumptions:
+The OWM is based on two _strong_ assumptions:

 1. Rodents use vision to solve the task

 2. The rodents' field of view is constrained (i.e. mostly frontal and overhead) due to the head's position in the water

+## Digital Reconstruction

 ### Procedure